Taro root fries – Fresh, crispy and irresistible addition to any meal plus, it’s super easy to make.

 - Gently lower the taro inside the oil.
 Cook till golden and crispy for about 8 to 10 minutes, flipping halfway between.

 - Serve with ketchup or hot sauce.

 - Preheat the oven to 450°F.

-- In a large bowl, toss the fries with the oil, paprika, salt, and pepper.
+- Toss the fries with the oil, paprika, salt, and pepper in a large bowl.

 - Line a baking sheet with parchment paper and place the seasoned taro on the baking sheet in a single layer.
 Place inside the oven and bake for 25 to 30 minutes until fries begin to brown slightly on the edges – flip them over halfway through the baking process so that all sides will have a chance to brown and crisp.

 Let’s Connect!
 You can find me on YouTube, Facebook, and Instagram.
 I love keeping in touch with all of you!